Debt payoff calculator

 Lower bars mean a lower estimated remaining balance.
 This is a simplified visual estimate, not a lender statement.

-Monthly payoff preview
+Monthly payoff detail

 Month Starting Balance Interest Payment Ending Balance